kdgregory/log4j-aws-appenders/README.md

   constraints on either number of messages or bytes in a batch.
 * Services may reject our requests, either temporarily or permanently.

-To meet these constraints, the appender spins up a separate thread for communication with the service.
-This thread consumes a concurrent queue: when Log4J calls `append()`, the appender converts the passed `LoggingEvent` into a textual representation, verifies that it conforms to limitations imposed by the service, and adds it to the queue.
+To meet these constraints, the appender spins up a separate thread for communication with the service, with a concurrent queue between appender and logger.
+When Log4J calls `append()`, the appender converts the passed `LoggingEvent` into a textual representation, verifies that it conforms to limitations imposed by the service, and adds it to the queue.

 The writer consumes that queue, attempting to batch together messages into a single request.
 Once it has a batch (either based on size or a configurable timeout) it attempts to write those messages to the service.
 In addition to retries embedded within the SDK, the writer makes three attempts to write the batch; if unable to do so it drops the batch and logs a message on Log4J's internal logger.

+Unexpected exceptions within the writer thread are reported using an uncaught exception handler in the appender.
+This will trigger the appender to discard the writer and create a new one (and report the event to the internal logger).

 The writer thread is lazily started on the first call to `append()`.
 There's a factory for writer objects and writer threads, to support testing (_not_ to be enterprisey!).
-If unable to start the writer thread, messages are dropped and the situation is logged to the internal topic.
+If unable to start the writer thread, messages are dropped and the situation is reported to the internal logger.

 The writer uses the default constructor for each service, which in turn uses the default credential provider chain.
 This allows you to specify explicit credentials using several mechanisms, or to use